-- Be listed on an approved protocol in Topaz.
+- Be listed on an approved protocol in eProtocol.

-- Submit a Facility Access Application to the OAR.
+- Submit a Facility Access Application to the Office of Animal Resources.

 - OAR will contact you once you have completed your required trainings and have been added to an approved protocol to arrange an orientation at the facility.
 To check the status of your applicaiton, contact OAR.

-- Submit an Amendment in Topaz and receive approval before making any changes to an approved animal use protocol.
+- Submit an Amendment in eProtocol and receive approval before making any changes to an approved animal use protocol.

-- Submit an Interim Review form in Topaz at least two months before the anniversary of your protocol approval.
+- Submit a Continuing Review form in eProtocol at least two months before the anniversary of your protocol approval.
 Do the same thing two months before the anniversary of the second year of your protocol.
 If you fail to submit your annual review form in time, the IACUC will ask you to halt your research.

-- Submit an Unanticipated Adverse Event Form within 72 hours to the IACUC Director if an incident occurs that is not listed on your approved protocol.
+- Submit an eProtocol Incident Report form within 72 hours to the IACUC Director if an incident occurs that is not listed on your approved protocol.
 For any issue of health or welfare of the animal, contact the Institutional Veterinarian or other veterinary staff member.